sunpy/sunpy.org/source/help.rst

 Sometimes the best way to get your question answered is just by asking someone.
 SunPy has two mailing lists; a `general mailing list`_ for general issues and a `developer mailing list`_.
 If you have a general question about how SunPy works use the main list.
+The general mailing list is another way to get help with doing solar physics in Python.
 If, on the other hand, you have a question about the inner workings of SunPy or how SunPy is organized or have a question about developing some new feature please use the developer mailing list.

 .. _general mailing list: https://groups.google.com/forum/#!forum/sunpy